Paddy O'Hanlon

+Patrick Michael O'Hanlon (8 May 1944 – 7 April 2009) was an Irish nationalist politician who later became a barrister.
+Born in Drogheda, County Louth, but resident in Mullaghbawn, South Armagh, since childhood, O'Hanlon attended St Colman's College and at University College Dublin, where he studied law.
+He worked as a maths teacher, a youth leader and vocational training facilitator.
+SDLP leader Mark Durkan called O'Hanlon a "real champion of civil rights, justice and reconciliation".

+Political career

-Born in Drogheda County Louth, but resident in Mullaghbawn, South Armagh since childhood, partly due to an exclusion order, O'Hanlon studied at St Colman's College and at University College Dublin where he studied law.
-Prominent in the Northern Ireland Civil Rights Association (NICRA), he was elected at the 1969 Northern Ireland general election, as an independent Nationalist MP for South Armagh.
+Prominent in the Northern Ireland Civil Rights Association (NICRA), O'Hanlon was elected at the 1969 Northern Ireland general election as an independent Nationalist MP for South Armagh.
 In August 1970, he was a founder member of the Social Democratic and Labour Party (SDLP).
-O'Hanlon was jailed several times during his activity for NICRA in advocating Civil Rights for Catholics and one-man-one-vote in Armagh Jail.
+O'Hanlon was jailed several times in Armagh Jail for advocating civil rights for Catholics and one-man-one-vote.

-His father, also Paddy, had been an active participant in the Irish War of Independence and lost a limb during the original Dungooley Ambush in 1922 during the Irish Civil War.
-The journalist Toby Harnden erroneously stated that the leg was buried in St Patrick's Cemetery, Dowdallshill in his book "Bandit Country."
-In fact were it not for the intervention of a nurse who was a member of Cumann na mBan he could have been summarily executed in 1922 in Dundalk.
-His mother, Sarah, had in fact signed nomination papers to enable Michael Collins contest the Northern Ireland House of Commons in the Armagh Constituency.
-The Northern Ireland Office denied their request for redress done to the farm and business in Mullaghbawn after the passage of the Anglo-Irish Treaty as the family were "bitter republicans."
+O'Hanlon's father, also Paddy, had been an active participant in the Irish War of Independence and lost a limb during the original Dungooley Ambush in 1922 during the Irish Civil War.
+The journalist Toby Harnden erroneously stated that the leg was buried in St Patrick's Cemetery, Dowdallshill.
+Were it not for the intervention of a nurse who was a member of Cumann na mBan O'Hanlon Snr could have been summarily executed in 1922 in Dundalk.
+His mother, Sarah, had in fact signed nomination papers to enable Michael Collins to contest the Northern Ireland House of Commons in the Armagh Constituency.
+The Northern Ireland Office denied their request for redress done to the farm and business in Mullaghbawn after the passage of the Anglo-Irish Treaty as the family were "bitter republicans".

-He has refused to deny in print that he travelled south with a number of Stormont Opposition MPs, Paddy Devlin and Paddy Kennedy to meet the Irish Government of Jack Lynch for military aid.
-This has been denied by fellow SDLP founder member, Paddy Devlin, who later quit the party in his autobiography Straight-Left though Devlin also travelled to Leinster House with O'Hanlon, Paddy Kennedy and others.
-However, Lynch refused to meet the delegation and as he has stated they got no guns but concentrated minds as refugees streamed south over the border into the Republic.
+O'Hanlon may have been one of several MPs, including Paddy Devlin and Paddy Kennedy, who met the Irish government of Jack Lynch for military aid.
+This was denied by fellow SDLP founder member Devlin, though the latter also travelled to Leinster House with O'Hanlon, Paddy Kennedy and others.

-The Parliament of Northern Ireland was abolished in 1973 and O'Hanlon and the other SDLP members had withdrawn in protest before its prorogation.
-O'Hanlon was later elected to the Northern Ireland Assembly, representing Armagh and was the SDLP's Chief Whip.
+O'Hanlon and the other SDLP members withdrew from the Stormont in 1971 over internment.
+He was later elected to the Northern Ireland Assembly, representing Armagh and was the SDLP chief whip.

-O'Hanlon stood for the Westminster constituency of Armagh at the February 1974 general election, taking second place, with 29.3% of the votes cast.
-He stood for the Northern Ireland Constitutional Convention and the 1982 Assembly in Armagh, but on both occasions was narrowly beaten by fellow party member Hugh News.
+O'Hanlon stood for the Westminster constituency of Armagh at the February 1974 general election, taking second place with 29.3% of the votes cast.
+He stood for the Northern Ireland Constitutional Convention and the 1982 Assembly in Armagh, but on both occasions was narrowly beaten by fellow party member and friend Hugh News.

+Legal career

-Following this second loss, O'Hanlon left active politics and qualified as a barrister in 1986; he remained connected with the SDLP but allowed his membership to lapse.
+Following this second defeat, O'Hanlon left active politics and qualified as a barrister in 1986; he remained connected with the SDLP but allowed his membership to lapse.